The equivalent constant-elasticity-of-variance (CEV) volatility of the stochastic-alpha-beta-rho (SABR) model: CEV-based approximation

 \subsection{Probability mass at zero implied from the CEV volatility approximations}

 We examine the mass at zero and low-strike smile of the two CEV approximations in Theorems~\ref{th:cev1} and \ref{th:cev2}.
-We show that unlike the BS-based approximations, the CEV-based approximations can properly imply the probability mass at the origin.
-We first observe that the equivalent CEV volatility has a finite value at $k=0$. \begin{rem} For $0<\beta<1$, the CEV approximations in Theorems~\ref{th:cev1} and \ref{th:cev2} have finite CEV volatilities at a zero strike:
+We show that, unlike the BS-based approximations, the CEV-based approximations can properly imply the probability mass at the origin.
+We start with the observation that the equivalent CEV volatility has a finite value at $k=0$. \begin{rem} For $0<\beta<1$, the CEV approximations in Theorems~\ref{th:cev1} and \ref{th:cev2} have finite CEV volatilities at a zero strike:

 where the first-order term at $k=0$, $h_\cev^{k=0}$, is finite.
 If $\rho=0$, the expression is further simplified to